-Picking the best smartwatch for you is now a good problem to have, given the breadth of choice on offer.
+Picking the best smartwatch for you is tougher than ever, given the breadth of choice on offer.
 With Samsung and Apple innovating and a strong field of Android Wear watches from big designers like Fossil, Nixon and Casio, there's never been a better time to buy.

 We've completely overhauled our best smartwatch guide to try and help those looking to make the right decision.